What to Know About Switching Professional Caregivers

 - Will a switch affect any insurance that may be covering payments?
 And if so, how much time will be needed to make those changes?

-Also, keep in mind new federal regulations , aimed to take effect in July 2017, will require home health care agencies to be more responsive to their clients or risk losing Medicaid or Medicare funding.
+Also, keep in mind federal regulations require home health care agencies to be more responsive to their clients or risk losing Medicaid or Medicare funding.
 While it remains unknown when the changes will be fully implemented, it does seem clear that new rules will continue to focus on the rights of the client and families.